 San Diego Breach of Contract Attorney

-some Examples of a Breach of ContractWhat is a breach of contract?
+Breach of contract is one of the most common forms of business litigation here in San Diego and across the State of California.
 When one or more of the parties to a contract fails to perform their end of the bargain without an established legal reason, the contract is said to be in “breach”.
 A contract can also be breached by many factors including but not limited to a supply or labor challenge, one of the parties failure to pay, providing “notification” (declaring they do not intent to perform on their contracted responsibilities), or if one party blocks or prevents the other party from being able to perform.
+The failure to pay in a business setting is one of the most common types of breach of contract.

 What Are Some of the Types of a Contract Breach in San Diego and Southern California